 It’s great to welcome Richard and Angela back for another dance weekend.
-This year the weekend will be an immersion in waltz, both cross step and rotary.
-Some of the things that will be emphasized are:
+This year the weekend will be a celebration of the past with a splash new ideas.

-• A quick review of waltz fundamentals, then dozens of new variations!
+• A review of waltz fundamentals, then new variations!

 • Being in the creative moment with the music (musicality) and your partner (partnering).